The Crimean War’s White Sea Theatre, 1854

 Miranda anchored off Kola on August 23rd and under a flag of truce a demand was made that the fort there, its, garrison and all government property be surrendered.
 The crew remained at their stations through the night and when no answer was returned in the morning, the flag of truce was hauled down, and the Miranda, getting within 250 yards of the shore battery, opened a fire of grape and canister.
 This suppressed opposition enough to allow a landing party of bluejackets and marines to storm ashore.
 They succeeded in dislodging the enemy from the batteries and in capturing the guns.
 A hot fire was opened on them from the towers of a nearby monastery but its defenders were also driven out.
 Government stores and buildings were set on fire and completely consumed.
 Miranda then dropped downriver again.

 That was the end of the campaign and the squadron returned to Britain.
 Miranda proceeded thereafter to the Black Sea to support the main Allied effort.
 Captain Edmund Moubray Lyons (1819 -1855), who had manoeuvred her up the Kola Inlet with considerable skill, died of wounds in June 1855.
 Miranda herself had an active career thereafter, mainly in Australian and New Zealand waters, and was broken up in 1869.
 Brisk was to have a similarly active career, most notably including service on the West Africa Anti-Slavery Patrol.
 She survived to 1870.
-The Eurydice, by then an anachronism, was to come to a tragic end in 1878 – which will be the subject of a later blog.
+The Eurydice, by then an anachronism, was to come to a tragic end in 1878.
+(Click here) ].

 And the final verdict on the operations in the White Sea in 1854?
 It is easy to be critical with the advantage of hindsight, but even so one can only question why lives – both British and Russian – should ever have been squandered in such a pointless exercise.
 The same applies to the operation in the Northern Pacific.
 What, in either case, was the strategic value?